lisaofalltrades/intro-to-python-with-gtfs/labs/0_install_and_command-line.md

 ## Install
 1. Download the [latest version of Python](https://www.python.org/downloads/).
 2. Install an editor.
-The devs use [VS Code](https://code.visualstudio.com/download) but [PyCharm](https://www.jetbrains.com/pycharm/download/) is popular amongst Python developers.
+[PyCharm](https://www.jetbrains.com/pycharm/download/) is popular amongst Python developers.

 ## Getting Comfortable

-1. On your Desktop, search for Terminal (Mac) or Command Line (Windows), and open the pplication.
+1. On your Desktop, search for Terminal (Mac) or Command Line (Windows), and open the application.
 You should see your username & your laptop:
 ```
 lisanguyen@lisan-macbook-pro-us ~ %
 ```